 - Stuck sashes

 - Rotting wood

 It’s also worth bearing in mind that the location of your property and climate will affect the level of maintenance and sometimes even the specific types of maintenance required.
-Windows in a north facing position tend to be much better sheltered from wind and rain that their south facing counterparts and there deteriorate at a much slower pace.
+Windows in a north-facing position tend to be much better sheltered from wind and rain than their south-facing counterparts and there deteriorate at a much slower pace.

 Fill a bucket with warm water and add a couple of drops of washing up liquid, or better yet, use a specific wood cleaner and use a well-wrung clean sponge to remove the bulk of the grime.
 It is important to make sure that the sponge is not soaking wet as this can damage the wood.
 Clean details with a toothbrush and buff dry with a soft cloth.

 Avoid standing on chairs when cleaning windows, especially if there are water spillages!

 Of course, cleaning and regularly inspecting your wood windows is just one aspect of maintaining your wood windows.
 In order to protect the wood and the window putty, the paintwork is just as important.
 In fact, using quality paints and having your windows professionally painted can extend the lifespan of your windows significantly.

 If you’re a handy type and prefer to paint your wood windows yourself, there are a few things you should bear in mind before getting started.
 Firstly, it is important to remove all of the window ironmongery and sash furniture.
 Then prepare the area by rubbing down with a pumice stone or sandpaper before brushing away all dirt to ensure a smooth finish.

 If your windows were painted with lead-based paint it is important to wear an air respirator to avoid inhaling toxic fumes and use a wet process to avoid toxic lead dust being released into the air.

 Be sure to spot prime areas of exposed wood to ensure the best results for paint adhesion.